Variants of Lehmer's speculation for newforms: Integral Points on some curves

 Turning to $H^{+}_{11,691}$, we consider the integral points on the curve $Y^2 = 5X^{11} + 4 \cdot 691$ and then pull back any points found using the map $(X,Y) \rightarrow (X^2,Y)$.
 Using \texttt{Magma}, we find that the rank of the Jacobian of this genus 5 curve is 0.
 We rescale variables to work with the monic model $Y^2 = X^{11}+4\cdot 5^{10}\cdot 691$ and we apply the Chabauty--Coleman method using $p = 3$.
 As before, the computation gives three points with coordinates in $\Z_3$: two points with $X$-coordinate 0 and a third point with $Y$-coordinate 0 in the residue disk corresponding to $(2,0)$.
 The power series corresponding to the expansion of the integral of $\omega_0$ has each of these points occurring as simple zeros.
 None of these points are rational.
 Therefore, $H^{+}_{11,691}$ has no integral points.
 This proves (2).

 Now we turn to (3).
 To compute integral points on $H^{+}_{7,89}$, we work with the genus 3 curve $Y^2 = 5X^{7} + 4 \cdot 89$ and then pull back any integral points found using the map $(X,Y) \rightarrow (X^2,Y)$.
-Using \texttt{Magma}, we find that the rank of the Jacobian of this genus 3 curve is 2, under the assumption of GRH.
+Using \texttt{Magma}, we find that the rank of the Jacobian of this genus 3 curve is 2, under the assumption of GRH\footnote{The \texttt{Magma} procedure that computes ranks requires GRH in this case to be computationally feasible.}.
 We work with the monic model and run the Chabauty--Coleman method using $p = 3$.

 The points

 (given in Mumford representation) are independent in the Jacobian of $H_m$.
 To simplify the Chabauty--Coleman computation---in particular, so that we carry out all of our computations over $\Q_3$---we replace $P$ with $P'$, a small $\Z$-linear combination of $P$ and $Q$ that is linearly independent from $Q$, with the property that the first coordinate of the Mumford representation of $P'$ splits over $\Q_3$.